YusufBaig7/YusufBaig7/README.md

 I am Yusuf.
 I am an AI and ML enthusiast.
 I like working on NLP projects.

- -🔭 I’m currently working on an WSD in NLP
+ -🔭 I’m currently working on WSD in NLP

 -🌱 I’m currently learning MLops and Federated Learning